grigorievaekaterina/BI_Project_2/README.md

 ### Description
+New bioinformatics skills covered: deep sequence data, awk one-liners

-Here you can find the lab notebook, the lab report, raw data and results received while working on the project.
+Here you can find our lab report, lab notebook, raw data and results received while working on the project.

 ### Acknowledgments